How to Prepare Your Kids Before They Meet Santa - Baby Chick

 • DO distract your child if you hear another child with Santa crying.
 Start singing a Christmas carol and have them join in.

 • DON’T let someone else grab your child to put them on Santa’s lap.
-The grabbing scares a child, and when it’s a stranger doing it — it impacts the fear.
+The grabbing scares a child, and when it’s done by a stranger, it intensifies the fear.

 • DON’T force a child to sit on Santa’s lap if they don’t want to.
 It sends the wrong message and could make your child fear Santa in the future.